AJ8GH/aok/y-25/src/main/resources/d3/README.md

 The total output joltage is now much larger: `987654321111` + `811111111119` + `434234234278` + `888911112111` = *3121910778619*.

 *What is the new total output joltage?*

+Your puzzle answer was `168794698570517`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐